 Principles of STEM Engagement

-This document outlines what should you think about before starting to plan STEM engagement activities.
+This document outlines what we believe practitioners and organisers should think about while planning STEM engagement activities.

 Implementing the Tomorrow’s Engineers Code